Application for Free Sale and Commerce Certificate – COVID 19

 Procedure for Fee Payment

-The applicant is required to access the official website of DGFT, select the ECOM application from the service tab.
+The applicant is required to access the official website of DGFT and select the ECOM application from the service tab.

 After accessing the ECOM application page, click on the e-MPS option (Miscellaneous Payment System) to make payment for the Free Sale and Commerce Certificate.